clp-research/slurk/docs/slurk_layouts.rst

       }

     corresponds to the HTML of ``<span id="box">Text</span>``.
     It's also possible to nest the content.
-The following object will result in ``<span id="outer"><span id="inner">Text</span></span>``:
+The following object will cause ``<span id="outer"><span id="inner">Text</span></span>``:

     .. code-block:: json